compujuckel/assettoserver-docs/docs/thebeginnersguide.md

    If you just want to copy a few lines, use Discord's markdown feature to put it into a codeblock for easier readablitiy.
    This can be done by surrounding it with ` ``` ` like this: ` ```Text``` `

-   Some examples messages that are easy to read:
+   Some example messages that are easy to read:

    ![](./assets/guide/31.png)

    ![](./assets/guide/32.png)